Learning Adaptive Dexterous Grasping from Single Demonstrations: Experiments

 \textbf{Simulation environment.} We use a PSYONIC Ability Hand on an xArm 7, matching our real-world hardware setup.
 Training and testing are conducted in ManiSkill3 \cite{tao2024maniskill3}, a SAPIEN-powered \cite{xiang2020sapien} framework that enables realistic environments and fast GPU-parallelized training.

-\textbf{Implementation.} We use Proximal Policy Optimization (PPO) \cite{schulman2017proximal} for policy learning.
-For each object and one specific grasping pose, we first train the policy for 80M steps with a fixed initial object pose.
-After obtaining a stable policy, we continue training for an additional 120M steps with the proposed curriculum.
-Specifically, we apply randomization with an $xy$ translation range of $\pm 5$ cm and a rotation range of $\pm30^\circ$ around the $z$-axis at the end of curriculum training.
-A success is rewarded when the object's height is above $20$ cm.
-During testing, we evaluate the learned policies across different initial object configurations, using the same randomized strategy applied at the end of curriculum training.
+\textbf{Implementation.} \short{We adopt Proximal Policy Optimization (PPO) \cite{schulman2017proximal} for policy learning.
+The robot observes the full simulation state, including all joint angles, and the poses of the hand, fingertips, and objects, represented in the robot arm base frame.
+The policy outputs joint angle deltas, indicating real-time changes for actuation.
+For each object and grasp pose, we train the policy for 80M steps with a fixed initial pose, followed by another 120M steps using the proposed curriculum.
+During curriculum training, we randomize object position within $\pm 5$ cm in $xy$ and rotation within $\pm 30^\circ$ around the $z$-axis.
+A success is defined as lifting the object above 20 cm.
+At test time, we evaluate the policy on varied initial object configurations, using the same randomization as in curriculum training.}